 In this article, we’ll answer common questions about how the brain grows during pregnancy, when it is considered developed, and what can help or harm brain development.

 The brain starts forming very early in pregnancy.
 In the first month, a structure called the neural tube develops.
-This tube closes around the 6th or 7th week of pregnancy.
+The neural tube closes by the end of the 4th week of gestation (around days 22–28 after conception).

 After that, the brain starts forming three main parts — the forebrain, midbrain, and hindbrain.
 These later become the different areas of the brain, and the cerebrum (the largest part of the brain) begins to split into left and right sides.

 Around week 7, from the time the neural tube closes, the brain undergoes rapid growth, with peak neuron production reaching an estimated rate of up to 250,000 neurons per minute during specific periods of development in the womb.
-Ultrasounds can detect the embryo moving as early as 6 weeks after conception (or 8 gestational weeks).
+Early spontaneous movements may begin in the embryonic period, but ultrasound detection of movement is more consistently observed around 7–8 gestational weeks.
 This observed movement reflects the early functioning of the developing nervous system and the electrical impulses that regulate it.

 Here is a detailed overview of the entire process: